bigjosh/Move38-Arduino-Platform/bootloader/Bootloader.md

 Note that this means that after a blink has already downloaded a game, it will see Pull Request packets that match its current checksum, so it will not download the game again.
 The sending blink will then timeout when all of the blinks on all of its faces have downloaded the new game.
 It is up to the game code to decide what to do on start up, it would either launch straight into the game even though there still might be distant downloads in progress, or it could show a "waiting to start animation" and

+## Game checksums

+To compute the game checksum, you take the individual checksum for each page and add the page number to that, and then sum all of these totals for all of the pages.
+This helps detect out-of-order problems that a straight checksum without the page number added might miss.

 ## Optimizing game delivery across a field of Blinks